Pedrojok01/Ethernaut-Solutions/README.md

 - The `challenges` folder contains all the initial Ethernaut smart contracts.
 - The `solutions` folder contains the explanations to understand how to beat each level.
 - The `src` folder contains the solutions for each level (solidity and/or scripts in the browser console).
+- The `script` folder contains the scripts to deploy the solutions contained in the `src` folder.
-- The `helpers` folder contains some older openzeppelin contracts that are needed to compile the challenges.
+- The `helpers` folder contains some older OpenZeppelin contracts that are needed to compile the challenges.
 - The `test` folder contains tests for some levels.

 ## Tutorial